thms317/scifi-boekenclub/docs/coding_standards.md

 ## Data Processing

-- When interacting with a Delta table, use `spark.sql.DataFrame` in subsequent transformations.
+- When interacting with a data, leverage the lazy evaluation of `Polars`.
-- For small datasets, use the `coalesce(1)` method to process on a single node.
-- For large datasets, use the default method to process the data (i.e. let Spark handle the partitioning).